peterfendt/architecture-center-1/docs/ref-arch/RA0013/4-modernizing-sap-bw-with-sap-bdc/readme.md

 SAP Business Warehouse (BW) has been a cornerstone of enterprise data management for decades, providing essential insights for decision-making.
 However, the growing complexity of modern data landscapes, the need for real-time analytics, and the shift toward AI-driven processes demand a more scalable and integrated approach.
 SAP Business Data Cloud (SAP BDC) offers a path to modernize BW environments, enabling organizations to leverage existing investments while transitioning to a future-ready architecture.

-With the introduction of SAP BW NetWeaver Cloud, private edition, SAP offers customers an option to lift their SAP BW NetWeaver to an SAP managed environment without the need to migrate to an intermediate solution until 2040 and benefit from an extended end of maintenance until 2030 for SAP BW NetWeaver Cloud, private edition.
+With the introduction of SAP BW, Private Cloud Edition, SAP offers customers an option to lift their SAP BW to an SAP managed environment without the need to migrate to an intermediate solution until 2040 for SAP BW/4HANA (Private Cloud Edition) and benefit from an extended end of maintenance until 2030 for SAP BW 7.5 on HANA Private Cloud Edition.

-As a result, customers can gradually shift SAP BW use cases to SAP Datasphere and replace respective data flows with proven capabilities within SAP Datasphere as well as data products and Intelligent Applications within SAP Business Data Cloud, instead of spending time and budget on a migration.
+As a result, customers can gradually shift SAP BW use cases to SAP BDC by replacing respective data flows with proven capabilities within SAP Datasphere as well as (sap-managed) data products and Intelligent Applications, instead of spending time and budget on a migration.

 ## Architectural Overview

 ![drawio](drawio/bw-bdc-detailed.drawio)

 SAP BW PCE is the Data Producer.
 This system is added in the SAP BDC Formation.
 With this addition, a dedicated provisioning space is created for BW PCE.
 Data Product Generator is a tool which is available in SAP BW PCE to create data products in Object Store in SAP BDC out of BW PCE.
-These data products gets generated as custom data products in the object store which is in the SAP BDC Tenant.
-From the provisioning space in SAP Datasphere, this can be shared with another space for modeling and consumption into SAP Analytics Cloud.
+These data products gets generated as custom data products in a SAP Datasphere object store as part of SAP BDC.
+From the provisioning space in SAP Datasphere, this customer data products can be shared with other Datasphere spaces, (SAP) Databricks or via BDC Partner Connect with other certified non-SAP solutions.

 ## Key Services and Components

 The modernization process leverages the following components to transition BW environments to SAP BDC:

-- **SAP BW PCE**: Private cloud edition of BW for transitioning to BDC.
+- **SAP BW 7.5 on HANA PCE/SAP BW/4HANA**: Private cloud edition of BW for transitioning to BDC.
 - **Data Product Generator:** Enables creation of SAP BW data products for integration into SAP Datasphere.
 - **SAP Datasphere**: Centralized data management platform supporting self-service, semantic onboarding, and integration with data marketplaces.
 - **SAP Analytics Cloud:** Provides advanced analytics and visualization capabilities.